 For most people, hearing loss has developed with age, setting in over a long span of time.
 Because of this, it can be hard to admit that hearing loss is real and not simply the fault of conversation partners who are “mumbling” or “not speaking up”.

-Helping your loved one overcome any fears will help move the process along to the next step – taking a hearing test and being fit for hearing aids.
+Helping your loved one overcome any fears will help move the process along to the next step – taking a hearing test and looking into hearing aids.
 Remember to be empathetic and that you want what is best for them.

-Seeking treatment for hearing loss can feel very daunting, so let your loved one know they can lean on you for support.
-Sometimes the only reason people delayed treatment is because the task seems so overwhelming.
-Accompany them to doctors’ appointments, help them do research, and help them compare hearing aids.
+Seeking treatment for hearing loss can feel very daunting, so make yourself available for support and let your loved one know they can lean on you.
+Sometimes the only reason people delay treatment is because the task seems so overwhelming.
+Accompany them to doctors’ appointments, help them do research, and help them compare hearing aid options.

 One of the biggest obstacles facing those who need hearing aids is financing the device.
-Purchasing just one hearing aids can cost thousands of dollars, and it’s usually recommended to use them in a pair.
-MDHearingAid devices, however, are an affordable option, costing up to 85% less than comparable hearing aids.
+Purchasing just one hearing aid can cost thousands of dollars, and it’s usually recommended to use them in a pair.
+MDHearingAid devices, however, are an affordable option.
+They cost up to 82% less than comparable hearing aids and have financing options available.
 Ready to learn more?
 Call us at 1-888-670-4327, or contact us online for more information.